Child Abuse / Neglect

 Brooksville Child Abuse and Neglect Defense Lawyer

 A conviction for child abuse or neglect can have huge ramifications on your life.
 If you have been arrested on allegations of child abuse or neglect in Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, Bushnell, or anywhere else in Hernando County, Citrus County, or Sumter County, begin your defense immediately by contacting The Law Office of Ashley Aulls, P.A. as soon as possible after your arrest.

-Ashley Aulls is a skilled and knowledgeable Brooksville criminal defense attorney with over 20 years of experience helping clients like you, including work on family law cases.
+Ashley Aulls is a skilled and knowledgeable Brooksville criminal defense attorney who has practiced law since 1996.
 This special combination of criminal defense and family law experience gives Ashley Aulls a unique understanding of your situation and how to adequately defend your rights and future from a conviction for child neglect or child abuse in the Hernando County area.

 To find out more about what The Law Office of Ashley Aulls, P.A. can do for your Spring Hill area child abuse or neglect case, call (352) 593-4115 today and schedule your initial case consultation.

 Florida Child Abuse and Neglect Defined